 Bermuda Botanical Gardens

 The Bermuda Botanical Garden was inaugurated in 1898.
-The 35-acre landscaped park located in Paget parish, numerous flowers, shrubs, trees and plantations including a vast collection of subtropical fruit trees, hibiscus, an aviary and Banyan trees.
+The 35-acre landscaped park located in Paget parish has numerous flowers, shrubs, trees and plantations including a vast collection of subtropical fruit trees, hibiscus, an aviary and Banyan trees.

 The Garden has large glass houses with cacti and orchids along with formal gardens and lawns.
 There is also an aromatic garden designed for blind visitors.
-There is a Visitors Center in the garden area.
+There is a Visitors Center in the garden area (presently closed).

 Dombeya at Bermuda Botanical Gardens